 Court of Appeals for Veterans Claims ||Appeals Process

-But obtaining veterans disability benefits often turns out to be a more complex and lengthy process than veterans would wish.
+But obtaining veterans disability benefits often turns out to be a more complex and lengthy VA claims process than veterans would wish.
 It can involve detailed paperwork, appeals and filing deadlines for Court of Appeals for Veterans Claims that an experienced veterans benefits attorney can help navigate.

-Generally speaking, the appeals process to obtain disability benefits at the Court of Appeals for Veterans Claims may involve three distinct stages, progressing from the local VA office to the Board of Veterans’ Affairs in Washington, D.C. to the U.S. Court of Appeals for Veterans Affairs.
+Generally speaking, the Va appeals process to obtain disability benefits at the Court of Appeals for VA claims process may involve three distinct stages, progressing from the local VA office to the Board of Veterans’ Affairs in Washington, D.C. to the U.S. Court of Appeals for Veterans Affairs.

 Denied your claim for benefits for a disability, or

-- Rated your disability as less severe than you believe it is.
+Rated your disability as less severe than you believe it is.

 If you are not satisfied with the rating of your disability, you can write a letter to your local VA office stating that you disagree with the rating decision and want to appeal.

 You must fill out the VA Form 9, re-state the benefit you want and indicate whether you want a personal hearing.
 There are deadlines for filing these forms so they must be dealt with promptly.
-A veterans’ disability lawyer at Jan Dils, Attorneys at Law, can assist in preparing these forms and meeting the deadlines.
+A veterans’ disability or VA claims lawyer at Jan Dils, Attorneys at Law, can assist in preparing these forms and meeting the deadlines.